- Adjustable rate mortgage (ARM)

-- This calculator shows a fully amortizing ARM which is the most common type of ARM.
-The monthly payment is calculated to payoff the entire mortgage balance at the end of the term.
-The term is typically 30 years.
-After any fixed interest rate period has passed, the interest rate and payment adjusts at the frequency specified.
-A Fully Amortizing ARM will also have a maximum rate that it will not exceed.
-Below is a list of the most common types of Fully Amortizing ARMs.
+- This calculator shows a "fully amortizing" ARM, which is the most common type of ARM.
+The monthly payment is calculated to pay off the entire mortgage balance at the end of a 30-year term.
+After the initial period, the interest rate and monthly payment adjust at the frequency specified.
+The amount an ARM can adjust each year, and over the life of the loan, are typically capped.
+Below is a list of common ARMs.

 - Mortgage amount

 - Original or expected balance for your mortgage.